uib-perturbation-theory/QNMToolkit/notebooks/README.md

 - **`numerical-qnecs.ipynb`**
   Presentation of the numerical procedure used to extract QNECs directly from time-domain waveforms.

-- **`waveform-reconstruction.ipynb`**
-  Reconstruction of waveforms using the QNECs derived in `theoretical-qnecs.ipynb`, illustrating the contribution of individual modes to the full signal.

-These notebooks form a complete pipeline: initial data → time evolution → QNEC extraction → waveform reconstruction.
+These notebooks form a complete pipeline: initial data → time evolution → QNEC extraction.